konflux-ci/release-service-catalog/tasks/prepare-fbc-release/README.md

 | snapshotPath | Path to the JSON string of the Snapshot spec in the data workspace      | No       | -                  |
 | dataPath     | Path to the JSON string of the merged data to use in the data workspace | No       | -                  |

+## Changes in 1.4.0
+* Removed the `binaryImage` parameter so IIB can auto resolve it

 ## Changes in 1.3.1
 * Changed the replace_tag function to only replace the version when the {{ OCP_VERSION }}
   placeholder is given